-- MI5 & National Security
+MI5 & National Security

-- Technology & cyber security
+Technology & cybersecurity

 Cybercrime and threats

 "The next challenge is to make sure the next generation is better protected"

-The former director-general of the government's intelligence and cyber security agency, GCHQ, Robert Hannigan was the creator of the UK's original cyber security strategy.
+The former director-general of the government's intelligence and cybersecurity agency, GCHQ, Robert Hannigan was the creator of the UK's original cybersecurity strategy.
 He also launched the active cyber defence program in 2016.

-- Technology & Innovation
+Technology & Innovation

-- Cybercrime & intelligence
+Cybercrime & intelligence

-Book cyber security experts through a leading speakers bureau
+Book cybersecurity experts through a leading speakers bureau

-With access to the top specialists in the field we might as well be a dedicated cyber security speakers bureau.
-If however, you haven't been able to find what you're looking for, we have a number of keynote speakers available in all areas from big data to business management.
+With access to the top specialists in the field, we might as well be a dedicated cybersecurity speakers bureau.
+If however, you haven't been able to find what you're looking for, we have many keynote speakers available in all areas from big data to business management.